CyberCRI/learn-ext/src/pages/privacy-policy/privacy.md

 1. **Information We Collect and How We Use It**

     In order to use WeLearn service, it is necessary to create an account with your email address and also select a group or set it by default.
-Thus WeLearn collects information from you through:
+Thus WeLearn collects information from you through Learning Planet platform:

     * Email address
     * Group memberships
+    * First name, Last name

     While using our service, the following information needs to be collected